google/WebFundamentals/src/content/en/tools/chrome-devtools/network-performance/index.md

 # Get Started with Analyzing Network Performance in Chrome DevTools {: .page-title }

 {% include "web/_shared/contributors/kaycebasques.html" %}

+Note: See [Optimize Website Speed](/web/tools/chrome-devtools/speed/get-started) for a comprehensive approach to improving load speed.
+That tutorial contains the recommended workflow for analyzing load performance.

 Learn how to use the Chrome DevTools Network panel to understand why a page loads slowly in this step-by-step, interactive tutorial.